SudeepaNoble/Noble-bot/README.md

 # Noble-bot
-A bot named noble which tells my personal details.
+A bot named noble that tells my personal details.